pvalderas/tap-modeller/README.md

 # TaP (Thing-awareness Processes) Modeller

-This is a contribution of a research work leaded by Pedro Valderas at the PROS Research Center, Universitat Politècnica de València, Spain.
+This tool was developed by Pedro Valderas at the PROS Research Center, VRAIN Institute, Polytechnic University of Valencia, Spain.
+It contributes to a research project conducted in collaboration with Zakaria Maamar (Doha University for Science and Technology, Doha, Qatar) and Amel Benna (Research Center for Scientific and Technical Information, Algiers, Algeria).

-This work presents a web-tool that supports a modelling approach based on BPMN to model TaPs.
-This modelling approach is suppoted by a microservice architecture aimed at facilitating the integration of business processes with the physical world that provides high flexibility to support multiples IoT device technologies, and facilitates evolution and maintenance.
+**Abstract:** Thing-aware Processes (TaPs) are business processes whose activities bind physical things and hence, act over the physical world by adjusting AC temperature in a room, for example.
+To ensure a successful binding, things’ capabilities and usage are specified in Web-of-Thing Thing Descriptions (WoT TD) and Open Digital Rights Language (ODRL), respectively.
+This usage is dependent on a set of policies indicating what things are permitted of doing, prohibited from doing, and obliged of doing.
+This work presents eXtended Business Process Model Notation (XBPMN) for modeling and executing thing-aware processes at design-time and run-time, respectively.
+The execution was supported by a microservices architecture offering the necessary functionalities for binding activities to WoT-TD things in compliance with the enabled ODRL policies.